kivo360/mcp-citadel/IMPLEMENTATION.md

 **WE FUCKING DID IT!** 🎉

-Pure Rust implementation of MCP Hub that:
+Pure Rust implementation of MCP Citadel that:
 - Loads all 18 of your MCP servers
 - Provides centralized routing
 - Saves 67% memory (3.6GB)